pran-7-5/eco_style/README.md

 _______________________
 oil(fat) goes first
 spices if required
-veges or rice
+veggies or rice
 close lid
-boil it 15 mins until done, dont open the lid yet fine tuneing the technique, after few rounds you will get the idea
+boil it 15 mins until done, don't open the lid yet fine tuning the technique, after few rounds you will get the idea

-world cooks bread well no need to specify.
+The world cooks bread well, no need to specify.

 Day                     | BreakF                      | Lunch                              | Snacks                 |  Dinner               | Conclusion
 ------------------------|-----------------------------|------------------------------------|------------------------|-----------------------|-----------------------